Management of tetanus-prone wounds

 Key points

-1. All wounds, other than clean minor wounds, should be considered tetanus-prone
+1. All wounds, other than clean minor ones, should be considered tetanus-prone

-2. Tetanus immunoglobulin (TIG) is required for children with a tetanus-prone wound AND who are unimmunised, have had an incomplete primary tetanus immunisation course or an uncertain tetanus immunisation history
+3. Tetanus immunoglobulin (TIG) may be required if child has an incomplete primary immunisation course or an uncertain tetanus immunisation history

 Background